Daria: Production

 No other characters from Beavis and Butt-Head appeared on Daria; the only direct reference to them was in promotions.
-Glenn Eichler, in an interview conducted after the series' run, explained:
+Co-creator Glenn Eichler, in an interview conducted after the series' run, stated:

 B&B were very strong characters, with a very specific type of humor and very loyal fans, and of course they were instantly identifiable.
 I felt that referencing them in Daria, while we were trying to establish the new characters and the different type of humor, ran the risk of setting up false expectations and disappointment in the viewers – which could lead to a negative reaction to the new show and its different tone.
 So we steered clear of B&B in the early going, and once the new show was established, there was really no need to harken back to the old one.

 In the TV movie Is It Fall Yet?, several celebrities provided guest voices.
-Talk show host Carson Daly played Quinn's summer tutor, female pop punk singer Bif Naked played Jane's art camp companion, and rock musician Dave Grohl played Jane's pretentious art camp host.
-Several songs by the band Foo Fighters (for which Grohl is frontman) were featured in the series.
+MTV host Carson Daly played Quinn's summer tutor, Canadian pop punk songstress Bif Naked played Jane's art camp companion, and rock musician Dave Grohl played Jane's pretentious art camp host.
+Several songs by the band Foo Fighters (in which Grohl is frontman) were featured in the series.

+During Daria's production, Grandstaff, Eichler, and Lewis had intentions of making a show where women appeared to be smarter and have it directed toward its female viewers, along with giving a voice to individuals who did not feel like they fit in.
+In contrast to audience belief, Daria had less planning and the show was left to develop more naturally, especially regarding the types of relationships the main character, Daria Morgendorffer, would have.
+In addition to this, the creators wanted to capture and represent what high school was like during the time the show was made, while portraying the different cliques typically seen in TV shows with a high school setting.